ashrafghiye/ALTEGRAD2020/README.md

 his/her h-index.
 * `test.csv`: this file contains the IDs of 208,115 authors unlabelled.
 * `paper_embeddings_64.csv`: Doc2Vec embeddings of each paper.
-* `Text.json`: pre-processed texts for each abstract.
+* `Text.json`: plain texts for each abstract.
+The format is paperID: abstract in plain text..

 ## Install the requirements